autogluon/autogluon/docs/tutorials/course/algorithm.md

 ```

 In this example, trials are stopped early after 1, 3, or 9 epochs.
-Only a small fraction of most promising jobs run for the full number of 10 epochs.
-Since the majority of trials are stopped early, we can afford a larger `num_trials`.
+Only a small
+fraction of most promising jobs run for the full number of 10 epochs.
+Since the
+majority of trials are stopped early, we can afford a larger `num_trials`.
 Visualize the results:

 ```{.python .input}
 scheduler.get_training_curves(plot=True, use_legend=False)
 ```

+Note that `HyperbandScheduler` needs to know the maximum number of epochs.
+This
+can be passed as `max_t` argument.
+If it is missing (as above), it is inferred
+from `train_fn.args.epochs` (which is set by `epochs=10` in the example above)
+or from `train_fn.args.max_t` otherwise.

 ## Random Search vs. Reinforcement Learning